smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscribe Buttons/index.md

 ### Audio-Related Buttons
 The play/pause, seek left, seek right, tune up, and tune down subscribe buttons can only be used if the app type is `MEDIA`.
 Depending on the OEM, the subscribed button could show up as a soft button in the `MEDIA` template (a `MEDIA` app will automatically be assigned the `MEDIA` template), work as a hard button on the car console or steering wheel, or both.
 For example, the SYNC 3 HMI will add the play/pause, seek right, and seek left soft buttons to the media template when you subscribe to those buttons.
 However, when you subscribe to the tune up and tune down buttons, there will be no button on the HMI but you will be notified when the user turns the tune dial on the center console.

-If desired, you can toggle the play/pause button image between a play, stop and pause icon by updating the audio playing state as described in the [Media Clock](Displaying a User Interface/Media Clock) guide.
+If desired, you can toggle the play/pause button image between a play, stop and pause icon by updating the audio streaming state as described in the [Media Clock](Displaying a User Interface/Media Clock) guide.

 !!!
 NOTE
 Before library v.@![iOS]6.1!@@![android, javaSE, javaEE]4.7!@ and RPC v5.0, `Ok` and `PlayPause` were combined into `Ok`.
 Subscribing to `Ok` will, in v@![iOS]6.1+!@@![android, javaSE, javaEE]4.7+!@, also subscribe you to `PlayPause`.
 This means that for the time being, *you should not simultaneously subscribe to `Ok` and `PlayPause`*.
 In a future major version, this will change.
 For now, only subscribe to either `Ok` or `PlayPause` and the library will execute the right action based on the connected head unit.